 Faculty, Co-Workers, Friends and Volunteers

-Chris Marlow, co-director of the Fiber Craft Studio, graduated from the first Applied Arts Cycle in 1999.
+Chris Marlow, director of the Fiber Craft Studio, graduated from the first Applied Arts Cycle in 1999.
 She was a handwork teacher at Green Meadow Waldorf School for 15 years and at the West Side Community School, a charter school in NYC, for 2 years.
-She is presently Program Director of the 7th Cycle of the Applied Arts Program and is a member of the Advisory Circle.
-She has found much inspiration as a volunteer and participant in the activities of the Fiber Craft Studio for the past 17 years
+She is program director for the Applied Arts Program.

 Renate Hiller, former co-director of the Fiber Craft Studio, has served the development of the Studio for 23 years at Sunbridge College and under the umbrella of the Threefold Center.
 She co-founded the Sunbridge College Applied Arts Program in 1996.